Pickle423/Statera/README.md

 Rolls a die

 ## Installation
 To install it, your system needs the following dependencies on your project.
 Most of them can be installed with `pip` or the Python package manager of choice.
-The exception is `ffmpeg` which must be installed on your host as the Python package for ffmpeg is too old.

 ### Dependencies
 - Python 3.8
-- `ffmpeg`
 - `nextcord`
 - `PyNaCl`
 - `python-dotenv`